 Mai-Thu Perret’s performance activates the sculptural elements of her Spike Island exhibition and plays with the ongoing cultural relevance of the witch as fairy tale bogey woman, feminist icon, and working class heroine.

-This performance is made in collaboration with Perret’s students at the Workmaster program, Labzone and Geneva School of Art and Design (HEAD – Genève), and with UK singer-songwriter Tamara Barnett-Herrin.
+This performance was produced during a workshop at the Work.Master program, Geneva School of Art and Design (HEAD – Genève).